-PacketExpert™ can be configured as server-side application using the GL’s MAPS™ Client-Server architecture, to provide the capability of remote operation, automation, and multi-site connectivity, using any client-side scripting tools such as the Python, and TCL (Tool Command Language).
-On the client side, a TCL extension dll is provided.
-This dll enhances the standard TCL shell (tclsh85.exe) with PacketExpert™ specific functionalities that can be used to communicate with the MAPS™ CLI Server, execute scripts, read back responses etc.
+PacketExpert™ can be configured as server-side application using the GL’s MAPS™ Client-Server architecture, to provide the capability of remote operation, automation, and multi-site connectivity, using any client-side scripting tools such as the Python, C#, and TCL (Tool Command Language).
+On the client side, the packaged library file is provided which allows the client interface to communicate with the MAPS™ CLI Server to perform PacketExpert™ specific functionalities.

-TCL Scripting library enables communication with the MAPS™ CLI Server using TCP/IP socket from a TCL environment.
+The client scripting library enables communication with the MAPS™ CLI Server using TCP/IP socket from a client environment.
 The MAPS™ CLI server interfaces with the PacketExpert™ hardware through the USB.
-The MAPS™ CLI Server developed specifically for PacketExpert™ runs (*.gls) scripts that can talk to PacketExpert™ hardware.
-The advantage of such communication enables user to control PacketExpert™ by sending commands and receiving responses in a scripting language such as TCL that is already familiar with many users.
+The MAPS™ CLI Server developed specifically for PacketExpert™ runs (*.gls) scripts that can control the PacketExpert™ hardware.
+The advantage of such communication enables user to control PacketExpert™ by sending commands and receiving responses in a scripting language such as TCL, Python, C# that is already familiar with many users.

-- Capability of remote operation, automation and multi-site connectivity using TCL client and MAPS™ CLI server.
+- Capability of remote operation, automation and multi-site connectivity using TCL/Python/C# client and MAPS™ CLI server.

 - Scripts for MAC, VLAN, MPLS, IP and UDP layers testing

 - Multiple PacketExpert™ can be controlled remotely from single client application via MAPS™ CLI server.

 - Scripts for Bert, Loopback, RFC 2544, Record Playback, IPLinkSim™, PacketBroker, WAN Link Emulation, Multi-stream Traffic Generation and Analysis, and ExpertSAM™ testing

 Working Principle of MAPS™ CLI Client/Server Architecture